minio/docs/docs/s3cmd-with-minio.md

 `S3cmd` is an open source CLI client for managing data in AWS S3, Google Cloud Storage, or any cloud storage service provider that uses the **s3** protocol. `S3cmd` is distributed under the [GPLv2 License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 This guide describes how to configure `S3cmd` and use it to manage data on Minio Server.
-These are the steps you will follow:

 1. [Install Minio Server](#installminioserver)
 2. [Install `S3cmd`](#installs3cmd)